APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 				- incidents leading up to major protest events and UCLA's handling

-			- When offenders are non-affiliates, this has led to aggressive incidents between students and offenders

-				- incidents leading up to major protest events and UCLA's handling

 	- Or vague promises of investigations and punishment

 		- Policies on non-affiliate misconduct